TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

 ### DATA CLEANING AND PREPARATIONS
 ---
 1. Data Cleaning
-   - Using Excel, all duplicated data were removed by going to the Data tab > Data tools > Remove duplicates
+   - Using Microsoft Excel, all duplicated data were removed by going to the Data tab > Data tools > Remove duplicates

 2. Data Importation
    - A copy of the cleaned data was converted to CSV flat and imported into SQL Server Management Studio 20
    - A copy of the cleaned data was also imported into Power BI, the  data was transformed and appropriate data types were chosen and applied

 3. Data Visualization
- - In Excel, Pivot tables were used to summarize the data and Bar charts were created to visually represent key insights.
+ - In Microsoft Excel, Pivot tables were used to summarize the data and Bar charts were created to visually represent key insights.
  - In SQL Server Management Studio, codes were written to provide answers to research questions and screenshots of the output was taken.
  - In Power BI, several visualizations were made using Bar charts, tables, cards, Pie charts, Slicers, etc.

 ### EXPLORATORY DATA ANALYSIS
 ---
 EDA involved the exploring of Data to answer some questions about the Data such as;

-1. EXCEL:
+1. MICROSOFT EXCEL:
 i.
 Using pivot tables to summarize
 - total sales by product
 - total sales by region